 In practice it is frequently desirable to make a conformal cube map consistent across different surfaces.
 For example, we may want to map major feature points on several surfaces to corresponding locations on the cube.
 In this case, we use a Mobius transformation to ensure the feature correspondence of up to three separate feature points.
 A more theoretical issue is that the edges (and corners) of the constructed cube map are not covered by any local charts.
 We describe how to add special charts to cover these singularities, such that all local parameters are still conformal and the transition functions to other existing charts are conformal as well.
 In practice, we found it was not necessary to actually use these extra charts but we include the corresponding discussion in the interest of completeness and theoretical rigorousness.

 Our approach combines the benefits of several recent developments.
 Most important novel contributions to computer graphics are:

-- A new algorithm for computing conformal cube map of curved geometry.
-This structure enables us to simplify Navier-Stokes equation and other types of PDEs on surfaces without losing accuracy; - By using cubic conformal mapping combined with regular geometry image representation, we demonstrate how to adopt off-the-shelf GPU-based fluid solvers with minimal modifications; - By tightly coupling deformable geometry with fluid dynamics, we develop to the best of our knowledge the first GPUbased interactive fluid solver for arbitrary surfaces.
+- A new algorithm for computing conformal structure of curved geometry.
+This structure enables us to simplify Navier-Stokes equation and other types of PDEs on surfaces without losing accuracy; - By using cubic conformal mapping combined with regular geometry image representation, we demonstrate how to adopt off-the-shelf GPU-based fluid solvers with minimal modifications; - By tightly coupling deformable geometry with fluid dynamics, we develop to the best of our knowledge the first GPU-based interactive fluid solver for arbitrary surfaces.

 We tested our system on several surfaces with complex geometric details.
 We demonstrate interactive user control and also conduct fluid experiments over shape morphing sequences.
-In all our examples we achieve interactive performance, while preserving stability and accuracy.
+In all our examples, we achieve interactive performance, while preserving stability and accuracy.

-1.1 Previous Work

-Floater and Hormann [2004] provide an extensive survey of the state of the art in parameterization.
+1.1.
+Previous Work.
+Floater and Hormann [Floater and Hormann 2004] provide an extensive survey of the state of the art in parameterization.
 We refer the reader to this paper for a more detailed discussion of this subject and briefly mention only the most related work below.

-Geometry images were introduced By Gu et al. [2002], who represent geometric surfaces with a regular image format to enable GPUbased geometric processing.
+Geometry images were introduced By Gu et al. [Gu et al. 2002], who represent geometric surfaces with a regular image format to enable GPU-based geometric processing.
 Spherical parameterizations have been discussed in [Praun and Hoppe 2003].
 Conformal parameterizations for topological disks have been presented in [Lévy et al. 2002], [Desbrun et al. 2002], and [Sheffer and de Sturler 2001].

-Stam [2003] introduced flows on surfaces to the graphics community.
+Stam [Stam 2003] introduced flows on surfaces to the graphics community.
 His technique uses the same underlying 2D Stable Fluid solver [Stam 1999] as our method, but the parameterization he chose leads to hundreds of charts for meshes of reasonable complexity.
 Our conformal cubic parameterization can handle similar meshes using only six charts.
 A fixed number of charts that can handle many different models is a key factor in simplifying a GPU implementation.
-A somewhat different approach to the flows on surfaces problem was taken by later researchers [Shi and Yu 2004; Fan et al. 2005].
-Instead of using a parameterization to solve the equations, they solve the system using an irregular discretization based on the triangular mesh.
-Conformal parameterizations are also popular in scientific computing (see [Lui et al. 2005] for an application to flow on surfaces problem) but the goals in this case are usually very different from those of computer graphics.
+A somewhat different approach to the flows on surfaces problem was taken by later researchers [Shi and Yu 2004, Fan et al. 2005].
+Instead of using a parameterization to solve the equations in 2D, they solve the system in 3D using an irregular discretization based on the triangular mesh.